ieee-vgtc/ieeevis.org/year/2017/info/call-participation/paper-submission-guidelines.md

 conducting their review.

-Resubmissions should be submitted with information pertaining to the original submission as supplemental material, including the complete past reviews and a response letter (but not past versions of the paper).
+Resubmissions should be submitted with information pertaining to the original submission as supplemental material (PDF format):

+* Past submission - previous version of the paper (optional, not always necessary).
+* Previous reviews - complete reviews from the last submission.
+* Cover letter - responses to past reviews.

 Authors are responsible for the content of the response letter, but effective letters tend to summarize the main points of criticism in the past reviews and explain how the new version of the paper addresses these points.

 ## General Expectations